Real-Time Privacy-Preserving Data Release for Smart Meters: Privacy-Preserving Model

+RNNs are a class of neural networks that are able to process sequential data by modeling the temporal correlation in data.
+Therefore, the output of an RNN network at time step $t-1$ generally affects the output at time $t$.
+Training of the RNNs is generally performed by gradient descent using the backpropagation through time algorithm \cite{werbos1990backpropagation}.
+However, learning long-term dependencies of time series data by RNNs may lead to the gradient vanishing or exploding problems, thus preventing successful training \cite{bengio1994learning}.
+To resolve this issue, the so-called LSTM cell was introduced in \cite{hochreiter1997long} and further improved in \cite{gers1999learning}.
+Fig. \ref{had2} represents the architecture of a LSTM cell in detail.

+The LSTM cell includes four gating units to control the flow of information.
+All the gating units have a sigmoid activation function ($\sigma$) except for the input unit that uses an hyperbolic tangent activation function ($\tanh$) by default.
+Considering $w^T=(w_1,w_2,\dots,w_T)$ as the input, the formulations of the LSTM nodes at time step $t$ are represented in equation \eqref{LSTM_H} where the parameters $b,K,V$ are respectively biases, input weights, and recurrent weights:

+In the LSTM architecture, the forget gate $f_t $ uses the output of the previous cell (which is called hidden state $h_{t-1}$) to control the cell state $C_t$ to remove irrelevant information.
+On the other hand, the input gate $g_t$ and input unit $i_t$ adds new information to $C_t$ from the current input.
+Finally, the output gate $o_t$ generates the output of the cell from the current input and cell state.
+For more details on RNNs and LSTMs, the reader is referred to \cite{goodfellow2016} and references therein.

-\section{Privacy-Preserving Adversarial Learning}
+\subsection{Privacy-Preserving Adversarial Learning}

-Based on the previous theoretical formulation, an adversarial modeling framework consisting of two RNNs, a releaser $\mathcal{R}_{\theta}$ and an attacker $\mathcal{A}_{\phi}$, is considered (see Fig. \ref{had1}).
-Note that independent noise $U^T$ is appended to $W^T$ in order to randomize the released variables $Z^T$, which is a popular approach in privacy-preserving methods.
-In addition, the available theoretical results show that, for Gaussian distributions, the optimal release contains such a noise component \cite{sankar2013smart,tripathy2017privacy}.
-For both networks, a LSTM architecture is selected (see Fig. \ref{had2}), which was shown to be successful in several problems dealing with sequences of data (e.g., see \cite{goodfellow2016} and references therein for more details).
+Based on the previous formulation, an adversarial modeling framework consisting of two RNNs, a releaser $\mathcal{R}_{\theta}$ and an adversary $\mathcal{A}_{\phi}$, is considered (see Fig. \ref{had1}).
+Note that independent noise $U^T$ (with dimension $m$) is appended to $W^T$ in order to randomize the released variables $Z^T$, which is a popular approach in privacy-preserving methods.
+In addition, the available theoretical results show that, for Gaussian distributions, the optimal release contains such a noise component \cite{sankar2013smart,tripathy2019privacy}.
+For both networks, a LSTM architecture is selected.
 Training in the suggested framework is performed using the Algorithm \ref{Al1} which requires $k$ gradient steps to train $\mathcal{A}_\phi$ followed by one gradient step to train $\mathcal{R}_\theta$.
-It is worth to emphesize that $k$ should be larger than $1$ in order to ensure that $\mathcal{A}_\phi$ represents a strong attacker.
-However, if $k$ is too large, this could lead to an overfitting and thus a poor attacker.
+It is worth to emphasize that $k$ should be large enough in order to ensure that $\mathcal{A}_\phi$ represents a strong adversary.
+However, if $k$ is too large, this could lead to overfitting and thus a poor adversary.
+After the training of both networks is completed, a new network is trained from scratch in order to test the privacy achieved by the releaser network.